State Plan

 The Councils across the United States and its territories work to address identified needs by conducting advocacy, systems change, and capacity building efforts that promote self-determination, integration, and inclusion.
 Key activities include conducting outreach, providing training and technical assistance, removing barriers, developing coalitions, encouraging citizen participation, and keeping policymakers informed about disability issues.
 For more information about State Councils on Developmental Disabilities, visit the Administration on Community Living (ACL).

-2. Advise the citizens of Oklahoma about the Developmental Disabilities Council of Oklahoma, its goals, objectives, activities, programs, and procedures, to enable them to participate in the planning process and to be knowledgeable about the manner in which the Council operates; and
+- Advise citizens of Oklahoma about the Developmental Disabilities Council of Oklahoma, its goals, objectives, activities, programs, and procedures, to enable them to participate in the planning process and to be knowledgeable about the manner in which the Council operates; and